As an affiliate, we earn from qualifying purchases made on our website.

 I’ve tried a number of different putters over the years and most of them have been pretty good actually.
 I wanted to narrow things down to only three so it would make your choice a little easier.

 I really don’t think there’s reason to go out and spend top dollar on the latest and greatest putter.
 Maybe if you’re a scratch golfer, but for everyone else, one that’s a year or two old is perfect.

 If you’re a beginner or high handicapper then I’d probably go with the budget option.
 You don’t have to but I don’t see a more expensive option giving you any advantages.

 If you’re a low to mid handicap or you just want the best of the best option, this will be for you.
 It’s my favorite putter and it comes in a number of designs (both face and toe balanced).

-The reason I have this putter ranked #1 is that it’s better all around than the Huntington Beach putter and it’s $100 cheaper than the Spider.
+The reason I have this putter ranked #1 is that it has a better feel off the face compared to the Wilson putter and it’s $100 cheaper than the Taylormade.

 There are a number of different designs to pick from but my favorite would have to be the Tuttle Flow (weird name, I know).
 Here are the other models that are toe balanced:

 It really comes down to what design looks best to your eyes.
 I went from a blade style to a mallet-style and I got the hang of it after a few rounds (mallet was way better for me, by the way).